MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 The biggest problem with this controversy is the lack of ground rules.
 We don't know what acceptable use of stolen assets are.
 As such, here is my proposed solution:

 - We need some defined rules for rated levels.
-What is an acceptable use of stolen assets?
+What is acceptable use of stolen assets?
 "Unspoken" rules are not good enough.
 - No level deserves special privileges.
 The rules should apply to all levels just the same.
+Someone shouldn't get a rated level just because they are popular or had it featured in a popular video.

+If these two points could be met, I believe controversies like this would be far less common.
+The issue is nobody really understands the rules—[if there even are any](#argument-1%3A-gd10-deserves-an-exception-to-the-rule-for-being-in-the-official-gd10-video).